thoughtspot/rest-api-sdk/sdks/sdks/typescript/CustomActionApi.md

 # ThoughtSpotRestApiSdk.CustomActionApi

-All URIs are relative to the basePath
+All URIs are relative to *https://localhost:443*

 Method | HTTP request | Description
 ------------- | ------------- | -------------